-Jeffrey Cummings, Professor of Management, will teach (MG402) Strategic Management, (MG407) Managing Corporate Strategy, (IB282) Global Environment of Business, (IB 473) Global Strategic Alliances and (IB 482) Global Strategy.
-Dr. Cummings has three degrees from George Washington University; a BBA in Business Economics, an MBA in Finance & Investments, and a PhD in Strategic Management & International Business Strategy.
-He joined Loyola in 2002.
+Jeffrey Cummings, Professor of Management, will teach (MG402) Strategic Management, (MG407) Managing Corporate Strategy, (IB282) Global Environment of Business.
+Dr. Cummings has three degrees from George Washington University; a BBA in Business Economics, an MBA in Finance & Investments and a PhD in Strategic Management & International Business Strategy.
+Dr. Cummings joined Loyola in 2002.

-Irem Demirkan, Assistant Professor of International Business, will teach (MG402) Strategic Management, (MG407) Managing Corporate Strategy, (IB282) Global Environment of Business, (MG/IB315) International Management and (IB 372) Cross-cultural Exchanges.
+Irem Demirkan, Assistant Professor of International Business, will teach (MG402) Strategic Management, (MG304) Managing Innovation and Entrepreneurship, (MG407) Managing Corporate Strategy, (IB282) Global Environment of Business, (MG414) Managerial and Communication Skills, (MG/IB315) International Management.
 Dr. Demirkan received a BA in Economics from Bogazici University, an MA in Management and Administrative Sciences and a Ph.D. in International Management Studies from Jindal School of Management of the University of Texas, Dallas.
 Dr. Demirkan joined Loyola in 2015.

-Hung-bin Ding, Associate Professor of Management, will teach (MG402) Strategic Management, (MG407) Managing Corporate Strategy, (IB282) Global Environment of Business and (IB 482) Global Strategy.
+Hung-bin Ding, Associate Professor of Management, will teach (MG402) Strategic Management, (MG407) Managing Corporate Strategy, (MG304) Managing Innovation and Entrepreneurship and (IB282) Global Environment of Business.
 Dr. Ding earned a BA in Political Science from the SooChow University, an MA in Science, Technology and Public Policy from the George Washington University and a PhD in Management from Rensselaer Polytechnic Institute.
 Dr. Ding joined Loyola in 2002.